mistryshaileshj/csv-to-s3-transform/README.md

 Provide a sample of your CSV file or a few rows here.

 ## Output Example
-Explain what the output looks like — grouped stats, final CSV with selected columns, etc.
+Sample output is a grouped stats based on subscription month and year.
+A sample csv file is created with selected columns along with transformations.

 ## How to Run
 This script is designed to run inside AWS Glue, but can be adapted to run locally with a Spark environment.